allista/hangar/README.md

 And some functionality is added to hangars if the following mods are installed:

-* [TAC Life Support **beta**](http://forum.kerbalspaceprogram.com/threads/40667?p=1281444&viewfull=1#post1281444) adds life support resources to inhabitable hangars
+* [TAC Life Support **beta**](http://forum.kerbalspaceprogram.com/threads/40667?p=1281444&viewfull=1#post1281444) adds life support resources to inhabitable hangars,
-* [RemoteTech2](http://forum.kerbalspaceprogram.com/threads/83305) adds RT antennas and SPUs to controllable hangars
+* [RemoteTech2](http://forum.kerbalspaceprogram.com/threads/83305) adds RT antennas and SPUs to controllable hangars,
-* [Deadly Reentry](http://forum.kerbalspaceprogram.com/threads/54954) adds integrated heatshield to lander hangars
+* [Deadly Reentry](http://forum.kerbalspaceprogram.com/threads/54954) adds integrated heatshield to lander hangars,
+* [Extraplanetary Launchpads](http://forum.kerbalspaceprogram.com/threads/59545) adds a new Heavy Recycler model that fits the style of hangars.

 ##Usage details##